-I serve them as a dessert, with dollops of kirsch infused whipped coconut yogurt.
-Which is the perfect contrast to the rich chocolatiness of the brownies.
-The cherry compote adds a little tartness, and brings the whole dessert together.
+Spoons are essential for eating these decadent, fudgy brownies.
+I serve them as a dessert, with dollops of kirsch-infused whipped coconut yogurt, which offers the perfect contrast to the rich chocolatiness of the brownies.
+Equally, whipped coconut cream, soya cream or dairy-free vanilla ice-cream makes a lovely companion.

-1 cup of coconut sugar or soft brown sugar
+1 cup coconut or soft brown sugar

 2 tsp vanilla extract